RA-DevProjects/Password-Strength-Checker/README.md

 Disclaimer:
-This tool is for educational purposes only.
-It is not a professional security auditing tool and should not be relied upon as the only measure of password security.
+This tool is for educational purposes only, it is not a professional security auditing tool and should not be relied upon as the only measure of password security.
 Do not test real passwords that you actively use.

 Educational Purposes: